Below is a rough translation of Luke 16:19-31, the gospel reading for the 19th Sunday after Pentecost in the Revised Common Lectionary.

 ἐνεδιδύσκετο: IMI 3s ἐνδιδύσκω, 1) to put on, clothe, to put on oneself, be clothed in

 εὐφραινόμενος : PPPart, nms, εὐφραίνω, 1) to gladden, make joyful 1a) to be glad, to be merry, to rejoice 1b) to rejoice in, be delighted with a thing

 1. The rich man’s clothing is indicative of his wealth, as well as his agency in this story.
-The only reason I mention that now is because there are few active or reflexive verbs describing Lazarus.
-That lack of agency will be characteristic of Lazarus throughout this story, making him – in my mind –more of a two-dimensional example than a real character in this story.
+The verb ἐνδιδύσκω is in the middle voice, so "clothing himself."
+That is worth noting because there are few active or reflexive verbs describing Lazarus in this story.
+Instead of demonstrating agency he is quite passive, making him – in my mind –more of a two-dimensional example than a real character in this story.

 20 πτωχὸς δέ τις ὀνόματι Λάζαρος ἐβέβλητο πρὸς τὸν πυλῶνα αὐτοῦ